decentraland/documentation/content/creator/sdk7/projects/scene-metadata.md

 ### Set parcels via the command line

-You can set the parcels in your scene by running the `dcl coords` command in your scene folder.
+You can set the parcels in your scene by running the `npx update-parcels` command in your scene folder.
 This is especially useful for large scenes, as you don't need to list every parcel involved.

 **Single parcel**

 Pass a single argument with the scene coords.
 This coordinate is also set as the base parcel.

-`dcl coords <parcel>`
+`npx update-parcels <parcel>`

 For example:

-`dcl coords 15,-26`
+`npx update-parcels 15,-26`

 **Multiple parcels**

 Pass two arguments: the South-West and the North-East parcels.
 The South-West parcel is also set as the base parcel.

-`dcl coords <parcel> <parcel>`
+`npx update-parcels <parcel> <parcel>`

 {{< hint info >}}
 **💡 Tip**:  The South-West parcel is always the one with the lowest numbers on both the _X_ and _Y_ coordinates.